 You must use Dorset Highways or a contractor who is authorised to work on the highway to put in a dropped kerb or widen an existing vehicle access to your property.
 All dropped kerbs must be licenced.

-- have a length of at least five metres between the back of the pavement (or top of your driveway) and your property - so a vehicle can be parked on the driveway without overhanging the pavement
+- have a length of at least 5 metres between the back of the pavement (or top of your driveway) and your property, so that a vehicle can be parked on the driveway without overhanging the pavement

-- check if planning permission is needed/have it granted
+- check if planning permission is needed and have it granted if you:

 - get permission from the landowner if you live on a private road